thesved/etheal-sale/README.md

 4) deploy EthealToken with EthealController address and MiniMeTokenFactory address
 5) EthealController -> setEthealToken(EthealToken.address, 0)
   * 0 is for the Hodler reward contract address, it means the controller will create and assign to itself a new hodler contract
-6) deploy PreSale -> EthealController.address
+6) deploy EthealPromoTokenController
+7) deploy EthealPromoToken with EthealPromoTokenController and MiniMeTokenFactory addresses
+8) deploy EthealWhitelist with signer address
+9) deploy EthealNormalSale
-7) EthealController -> setCrowdsaleTransfer PreSale.address
+10) EthealController -> setCrowdsaleTransfer PreSale.address
+11) EthealNormalSale
+  * setPromoTokenController -> EthealPromoTokenController address
+  * setWhitelist -> EthealWhitelist address and minimum threshold above which whitelisting is needed
+12) EthealPromoTokenController
+  * setCrowdsale -> EthealNormalSale address
+  * setPromoToken -> EthealPromoToken address
+13) deploy EthealDeposit
+14) EthealNormalSale setDeposit -> EthealDeposit address

 ### Deploying a new crowdsale
 *only when no active crowdsale is present*